LeoManzini/LeoManzini/README.md

 [![GitHub followers](https://img.shields.io/github/followers/LeoManzini.svg?style=social&label=Follow&maxAge=2592000)](https://github.com/LeoManzini?tab=followers)

 - Only curiosity does not age with us and always remains a child - Emanuel Wertheimer;
-- Mid Systems Development Analyst;
+- Mid System Development Analyst;
 - Passionate about problem solving using development and programming;
-- Currently working as an System Development Analyst at F1RST;
+- Currently working as a System Development Analyst at F1RST;
 - Future computer engineer.